e7o-de/moments/README.md

 - in `assets` you can specify assets folders to symlink to the public directory.
   `from` is the path in your bundle, `to` the path in the assets directory
 - in `routes` some additional endpoints ...
-- `include-scripts` and `include-styles' indicate which scripts should be automatically included in the template (if the template is using `$.meta`).
+- `include-scripts` and `include-styles` indicate which scripts should be automatically included in the template (if the template is using `$.meta`).
 Don't forget to add the correct asset dir name, as we don't use magic here.
 - `services` and `routes` will work as in every other config file as well.